awsdocs/amazon-emr-management-guide/doc_source/emr-iam-role-for-ec2.md

 The sample statement below demonstrates the permissions that EMRFS requires to make requests to Amazon S3\.
 + *my\-data\-bucket\-in\-s3\-for\-emrfs\-reads\-and\-writes* specifies the bucket in Amazon S3 where the cluster reads and writes data and all sub\-folders using */\**\.
 Add only those buckets and folders that your application requires\.
 + The policy statement that allows `dynamodb` actions is required only if EMRFS consistent view is enabled\. *EmrFSMetadata* specifies the default folder for EMRFS consistent view\.
-For more information, see [Enable consistent view](enable-consistent-view.md)\.

 ```
 {